Our latest video roundup of new toothbrush technology

 Newly released brushes are using Lithium-ion batteries (the kind included with a smartphone), which last longer than the Nickel Metal Hydride (NiMh) batteries that have previously been used.
 This means that on the average electric toothbrush you’ll be looking at anything from 2 weeks right through to several months, rather than a few days typical of a NiMH battery.

 The Foreo ISSA takes things even further and has a whopping 12 months of battery life.

 If you own an electric toothbrush, chances are it’s connected to that annoying 2-pin shaver socket in your bathroom.
 This won’t be the case for much longer – it’s time for the 2 pin connector to move over and make way for USB.

 Whether the cable is connected to the charging stand, to the brush directly or to the travel case, several brushes can now be charged via the much more convenient USB connector.

 Plug the charging cable into a computer’s USB port, to a USB mains socket if you have one or to a USB mains adapter (like the one that came with your smartphone).

-The Fairywill FW-917 and Xiaomi Mi already offer this, as do a few others.
-Particularly useful are those brushes that allow the toothbrush to be charged in the case via USB, the Sonicare DiamondClean Smart, being the best example of this.
+Particularly useful are those brushes that allow the toothbrush to be charged in the case via USB, the Sonicare DiamondClean Smart and Prestige 9900 being the best examples of this.